 - Paul Berliner, Thinking in Jazz.

-In books like this, it’s not just the social and personal detail that impresses, but the technical aspects of their constant musical strivings—their obsession with chords, timbre, and so on.
+In books like this, it’s not just the social and personal detail that impresses, but the technical aspects of their constant musical strivings—the musos’ obsession with chords, timbre, and so on.
 From Charlie Parker’s use of the Rico number five reed (Russell pp.10–13) to Keith Richards‘ sheer exhilaration in his Life (no less captivating than the many gaudy experiences throughout the book) of discovering the open five-string tuning (p.270ff.).

 We could compile lists of similar excursions in world music, but jazz leads the way…

 While I’m about it, don’t forget

 Conversely, Miles’ autobiography should be read in the voice of the Queen, Brian Sewell, Jacob Wee-Smug [aka The Haunted Pencil]—or (for yet older readers…) the presenter of Listen with Mother.
 If serialised on Radio 4, it could be called Listen with Motherfucker.
 For a related story from Turkish trumpeter Muvaffak “Maffy” Falay, see Jazz in Turkey.